-In a water damage situation, this means you must take action to prevent from the spreading of moisture that will cause additional swelling of building materials and/or mold and bacteria growth.
+In a water damage situation, you must take action to prevent the spreading of moisture that will cause additional swelling of building materials and/or mold and bacteria growth.

 However, be careful whom you choose.
 Personally, we do not recommend using a drying company referred by your insurance company.
-Those companies have a history of showing loyalty to the insurance company’s check book and not really looking out for you.
-Feel free to call for an unbiased referral.
+Those companies have a history of showing loyalty to the insurance company’s checkbook and not really looking out for you.
+Feel free to call 919-400-6440 for an unbiased referral.

 Water damage claim tips and help for homeowners and business owners that have property damage from water

-Knowing what to do may not be as important as knowing What NOT To Do when it comes to water damage.
-Below are a list of Do’s and Don’ts when it comes to water damage claim situations.
+Knowing what to do may not be as important as knowing What NOT To Do after a water damage insurance claim.
+Below is a list of Do’s and Don’ts when it comes to water damage claim situations.

-As insurance claim professionals since 1998 we have reviewed thousands of claims and have found that both insurance adjusters, policyholders, and contractors have unknowingly and will often miss hidden damages caused by water.
+As insurance claim professionals since 1998, we have reviewed thousands of claims and have found that both insurance adjusters, policyholders, and contractors have unknowingly and will often miss hidden damages caused by water.
 The fact is that in almost all instances, it is better to have a qualified and certified water damage representative review your claim.
-Our Public Adjusters are IICRC Certified in water damage restoration, have been insurance damage contractors and are licensed insurance adjusters.
-We know both sides and are experts of both sides.
+Our Public Adjusters are IICRC Certified in water damage restoration, have been insurance damage contractors, and are licensed insurance adjusters.
+We know both sides and are experts on both sides.

 You should consider speaking with and using a qualified expert that will be looking out for your best interests.
 After all, it’s free to simply speak with someone to get a feel for where you stand.

 What To Do Water Damage Insurance Claim Tips:

 - Call a Public Adjuster for proper claims handling and advice.